CheickPaul/CheickPaul/README.md

 ##  About Me

-I hold a Bachelor’s degree in Physics and an MBA.
+I hold a Bachelor’s degree in Physics and an MBA in Supply Chain and Purchasing.

-I am transitioning toward financial markets with a focus on portfolio management, macroeconomic analysis, fixed income, and risk management.
+I am transitioning toward financial markets with a focus on Equity Research, portfolio management, macroeconomic analysis, fixed income, and risk management.

 My scientific background shapes my approach to finance: Analytical rigor ; Quantitative reasoning ; Structured thinking ; Long-term perspective